Jenna Ewing

 Do I need a muffin tin?

-No. You can shape the mixture into patties and pan-fry them in a lightly greased skillet for 3–4 minutes per side until crispy.
+No. You can shape the mixture into patties and cook them in a lightly greased skillet over medium heat for about 3 to 4 minutes per side until golden and crispy.
+The muffin tin is easier and more hands-off, but the skillet method works and gives you flatter, more traditional-looking hashbrowns.

 Can these be made dairy-free?

 Yes.
-Swap cottage cheese for dairy-free cream cheese or blended silken tofu, and use vegan shredded cheese.
+Swap the cottage cheese for blended dairy-free cream cheese or silken tofu, and use a vegan shredded cheese.
+The texture may be slightly different depending on what you use, but the concept works.

 How do I make them extra crispy?